 Praia do Garrão – With a calm sea and white sand, Praia do Garrão offers wonderful days of pure relaxation while listening to the sound of the waves.

-Praia das Dunas Douradas – Named for its golden sand, this charming beach makes us believe that we are on some long lost island watching the sunset and enjoying the beauty of nature.
+Praia das Dunas Douradas – Named for its golden sand, this charming beach makes us believe that we are in some Greek lost island watching the sunset and enjoying the beauty of nature.

 Praia da Quinta do Lago – Located just in front of Quinta do Lago, this is a more discrete and secluded beach, offering the chance to spend a relaxing day by the sea, far from the crowds of other beaches in the Algarve.